cynthia-rempel/idam/README.md

 ## Directory + Kerberos Servers

-Endless possibilities...
+Endless possibilities... note: this project doesn't install all of this, more of a tracker for what did (and didn't hold my attention)

 Starting from the top

+### ApacheDS

-ApacheDS - I like this because I like Apache
+I like this because I like Apache...
+I'm struggling with identifying which web-apps will be useful for configuring it...

 Install options:
 0. Install from RPM
 1. Install from zip
 2. Install from source (I'm curious how far I can get without building it though :)

-389 Directory Server - it has a nice GUI
+### 389 Directory Server

+It has a nice GUI, and it's redhat, so that's cool...

-OpenLDAP - it's really popular
+### OpenLDAP

+It's really popular, and very specialiazed

-FreeIPA
+### FreeIPA

+Like UCS it is the kitchen sink of everything :)

+## LDAP web clients

+PHPLDAPAdmin

+Web2LDAP ?

+DSWeb ?
+(389 GUI)

+Apache Fortress ?

+Directory Studio + VNC/noNVC ?

 ## Tabled ideas